 Monitor your Health

-- The Student Health Center can perform diagnostic COVID-19 testing free of charge on symptomatic students.
-At-home COVID-19 test kits are also available at the Student Health Center free of charge.
+- The Student Health Center can perform diagnostic COVID testing free of charge on symptomatic students.
+At home COVID test kits are also available at the Student Health Center free of charge.
 Guidelines for COVID testing can be found here.

-- Any student who tests positive, whether vaccinated or unvaccinated, will be required to isolate (specific details on isolation can be found below).

-Students who receive a positive COVID-19 test, either from an off-campus provider or an at-home test, should notify the Student Health Center as soon as possible regarding their diagnosis.
+Students who receive a positive COVID-19 test, either from an off-campus provider or an at home test, should notify the Student Health Center as soon as possible regarding their diagnosis.
 Students should engage in protective measures per CDC recommendations to prevent the spread of illness to the greatest extent possible:

 - Wear a high-quality mask to protect others from getting infected

 - Tell people you have had recent contact with that they may have been exposed